Multi-layer Perceptron Trainability Explained via Variability: MLP: notations and settings

 which is the composition of an activation function $\phi(\cdot)$ with the affine function defined by the weight-bias pair $(W_k,b_k)$.
 Normally, $\phi$ is a scalar function applied component-wise to vectors.
-For convenience we often drop the dependence of $\psi_k$ on the parameter pair $(W_k,b_k)$, as is done above, whenever no confusion arises.
+In this paper, we will use three activation functions: Sigmoid for $\phi(t) = 1/(1+e^{-t})$, ReLU for $\phi(t) = \max(0,t)$ and ABS for $\phi(t)=|t|$.